BlockchainLabItalia/neatbox/README.md

   > - myFiles: list of files owned by the specified address.

   > - requested_to_me: list of files for which the specified address has received requests, specifying the type of request and the applicant's address.

+  > - to_be_claimed: list of files for which the specified address has requested ownership (not access) and obtained authorization;